#NAME?

 Some of the most common bearish candlestick patterns include the bearish engulfing pattern, the bearish harami pattern, and the bearish Tweezer Top pattern.
 Each of these patterns has a specific set of characteristics that can help you identify it on a chart.

-See also How To Use A Volume Profile Indicator To Trade The Markets
+See also How To Trade Oversold Stocks

 Once you know how to spot a bearish candlestick pattern, you can use it to your advantage by taking a short position in the market.
 This means that you will profit if the price of the asset falls.